 At some point, I morphed from writer to hypnotist; a pursuit that kept me occupied and employed for ten years.
 Back in the states, I founded www.thetruthaboutcars.com (TTAC).
 Eight years later I sold the site to NameMedia.
 In February 2010, I started The Truth About Guns (TTAG).

 Dan was born, raised and lives in St. Louis.
-He splits his time between TTAG and his professional photography business.
+In addition to his TTAG duties, he’s also a professional photographer.

 He came to shooting later than most, picking up his first shotgun in his thirties.
 While happily pointing a smoothbore at any orange clay Frisbee, Dan primarily shoots trap.
 He bought his first handgun about five years ago and has since acquired his concealed carry license.
 Now he’s trying to learn more about rifles.

 Dan has an extensive writing background including term papers, grocery lists and assorted snarky comments sprinkled around the Internets.

 Nick Leghorn (a.k.a.
 Foghorn) – Testing & Reviews Editor

 Nick Leghorn is a former Department of Homeland Security contractor for risk analysis projects currently living in San Antonio, Texas.
 He was born in New York City and grew up in the area, the product of a family that frowned on guns and gun owners.
 He shot his first gun in the Boy Scouts and was instantly hooked on shooting sports.

 While attending Penn State, Nick started practicing Olympic smallbore rifle with the Penn State Rifle team.
 After only a few months of practice he was performing well enough to begin competing against other schools with the team.
 During his senior year he started branching out into different types of competitions, including USPSA handgun shooting (production division), NRA/CMP High Power Rifle (Service Rifle division), and eventually 3-gun (Tactical Optics division).